JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q2401485" title="expedition">
 <param ve-entity eid="Q170603" title="Viceroyalty of New Spain" aliases="New Spain">
 The migration of sunflower iconography from Besler’s _Hortus Eystettensis_  to other sources is evidenced in the pages of Francisco Hernández’s _[Nova plantarum](https://doi.org/10.5962/bhl.title.136937)_, published posthumously in 1651.
 The book purports to document plants and animals that Hernández and his team, which included several indigenous artists, observed during a three-year expedition through New Spain (present-day Mexico) in the 1570s.[^ref7] However, its illustrations of sunflowers, shown here, were not drawn on-site from local flora but rather borrowed from European models. <span data-click-image-zoomto="237,130,569,546">The upper one</span> was adapted directly or through intermediary sources from the sunflower portrait _Flos Solis maior_ made under Besler’s direction.
-The lower one repurposes a design from Anthoine Colin's <span data-click-image-zoomto="237,554,570,546">The lower one</span> repurposes a design from Anthoine Colin's _[Histoire des simples médicamens apportés de l'Amerique](https://www.biodiversitylibrary.org/page/7815694)_, a 1619 French-language translation of a text by Nicolás Monardes, or from a similar precedent.
+The lower one repurposes a design from Anthoine Colin's <span data-click-image-zoomto="237,554,570,546">The lower one</span> repurposes a design from a [1619 French-language translation of a text by Nicolás Monardes](https://www.biodiversitylibrary.org/page/7815694) or a similar precedent.
 These appropriations have been interpreted as evidence that Hernández’s team of artists or those working on his manuscript at a later date had to copy existing imagery because the sunflower was not established in New Spain at the time of his expedition.[^ref8] If that were so, Hernández’s discussion of the sunflower implied a mythic encounter with the plant, reproducing European misconceptions about its range that modern scientists would later dispute.
 <param ve-image iiif primary fit="contain" url="https://ia800805.us.archive.org/BookReader/BookReaderImages.php?id=novaplantarumani00hern&itemPath=%2F5%2Fitems%2Fnovaplantarumani00hern&server=ia800805.us.archive.org&page=n245_w820" title="Francisco Hernández, _Nova plantarum, animalium et mineralium Mexicanorum historia_, 1651, John Carter Brown Library, Internet Archive">
 <param ve-image primary iiif fit="contain" url="https://bibdigital.rjb.csic.es/i/?IIIF=/43/8d/9e/4c/438d9e4c-7775-4cb9-8e4d-8eb26c4a1cf0/iiif/BES_Hort_2_000138.tif/13.450733752620545,20.173374613003098,3187.8238993710693,4148.990712074304/!474,617/0/default.jpg" title="Basilius Besler, _Flos Solis maior_ in _Hortus Eystettensis_ vol. 2, 1613, © BY-NC-SA 4.0, Biblioteca del Real Jardín Botánico, RJB-CSIC: https://bibdigital.rjb.csic.es">
 <param ve-image iiif fit="contain" url="https://ia600500.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753003488126&itemPath=%2F3%2Fitems%2Fmobot31753003488126&server=ia600500.us.archive.org&page=n193_w363" title="Nicolás Monardes, _Histoire des simples médicamens apportés de l'Amerique, desquels on se sert en la medecine_, 1619, trans.
 Anthoine Colin, Missouri Botanical Garden, Biodiversity Heritage Library">